samehinttech/diving-courses-trips-logbook-project/README.md

 http://localhost:8080/swagger-ui.html
 ```
 ## Deployment
-The application has been successfully deployed to [Render](https://render.com/) (note: free-tier may have cold start delays).
+The application has been successfully deployed to [Render](https://render.com/)
+*Note: Free-tier hosting may result in occasional cold-start delays.*

+**Important:** The deployed version may no longer be active, but you can still run the application locally.

 ## Maintainers